Quick Answer

 - Backups are configured and confirmed working

-- 404 page exists and looks intentional
+- A custom 404 page exists and looks intentional

 What to Focus on After Launch